Truinto/DarkCodex/README.md

 |Witch.createIceTomb|Hex: Ice Tomb|:x:|
 |Witch.createExtraHex|basic feat: Extra Hex|:heavy_check_mark:|

-:heavy_check_mark: works \
+:heavy_check_mark: works, please report bugs you find \
-:construction: not tested \
+:construction: not tested, please let me know if this works or not \
-:x: does not work
+:x: does not work, avoid taking these feats

 FAQ
 -----------